carboclan/pm/whitepaper/hashrate-derivative-en.md

 #### Index Cap & Floor

 Each Synthetic BTC Mining Contract will specify its valid range, _Cap_ represents the upper bound, and _Floor_ represents the lower bound.
-When Index reaches the upper or lower bounds will trigger contract settlement.
+Index reaching the upper or lower bound prior to expiration will trigger contract settlement.

 #### Index Currency